thienhungho/yii2-mail/README.md

 Config
 ------------

-Add module MailTransportManage Use to your `AppConfig` file.
+Add module MailTransportManage to your `AppConfig` file.

 ```php
 ...